Portuguese name: Collation

 As a result of these practices it is common for lists alphabetized by surnames to contain errors when dealing with Portuguese names.
 Additionally, Portuguese names that have been absorbed into a different culture, such as those of English or French-speakers of Portuguese descent, are generally treated according to the practice of those languages or cultures.
-The Portuguese-American author John Dos Passos, for example, is referred to as having the surname Dos Passos.
+The Portuguese-American author John Dos Passos, for example, is referred to as having the surname Dos Passos (with capital "D").

 Nicknames

 Portuguese nicknames are usually formed by inserting the diminutive infix -inh or -it before the final vowel in the name.
 For example, Teresa becomes Teresinha (meaning "little Teresa"), and Carlos becomes Carlinhos ("little Carlos").
 In some cases, a nickname is formed by adding zinho(a) or -zito(a) – to the actual name.
 For example, João becomes Joãozinho ("little João") or Sofia becomes Sofiazinha ("little Sofia").

 Augmentative suffixes may be used as well, with "Marcos" becoming "Marcão" ("Big Mark"), for example.

 Other practices include the repetition of a syllable (Nonô from Leonor, Zezé from José), a simple shortening of the name (Fred from Frederico, Bea or Bia from Beatriz), the contraction of the name (Manel, Mané or Nelo from Manuel), or of a fraction of it (Beto from Alberto or Roberto, Mila from Emília or Camila).
 A mix of shortening and adding a suffix may also occur (Leco from Leonardo).
 Sometimes, a foreign-language nickname is used for the corresponding Portuguese name ("Rick" for Ricardo, "Maggie" from Margarida).
 Most personal names have one or more standard diminutives.

 Some typical Portuguese hypocoristics (the ones marked with * are almost exclusively Brazilian):